 Before you attempt an update, you may want to double check that your iOS device is compatible.
 Older devices may not be able to get the latest and greatest, as their hardware cannot support certain features.
 If iTunes tells you that the version you have now is the current version, there is no other way around this.

-If you aren't sure what device generation you have, this article has you covered:
+If you aren't sure what device generation you have, see our Model Identifier Utility:

-Corresponding Apple Club Article: (will take you to the Apple Club's Advice and Articles page)
+Corresponding Apple Club Utility: (will take you to the Apple Club's Model Identifier Utility)

 If you have an iPhone 3GS or a 3rd generation iPod touch, and iTunes says that iOS 4.2.1 is the latest, then you actually have an iPhone 3G or a 2nd generation iPod touch.
 This is an easy mistake to make, as the iPhone 3G and 3GS, and the iPod touch (2nd and 3rd generation) look the same on the exterior.
 There is no 8GB model of the 3rd generation iPod touch, so if yours is 8GB, it's probably a 2nd generation.